Labernator/Mordheim/Players/Kai/nonplayed/forest goblins/forest_goblins_special_skills.md

 - He gains +1I bacause he is highly motivated.
 - He jumps on the enemy from a upper position (lower than 2") in the first round he gains +1S.
 He uses the force of the nature - the gravity.
 - He also gains +1WS because he is trained to fight in the woods and knows how to use it's weapon in a wooded area.
-- Also counts if the Gobline rides a spider.
+- Also counts if the Goblin rides a spider.

 ## Spider web safety belt
 Forest goblins are gifted rider of spider mounts, in years the learned how to merge it's riding skills with the spiders skills in building fabled weaved webs.